ProjectProtege/protege/readme.md

 We use [Atlassian's Git Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows) model for version control on Protegé.

-What that means is that we have a Master branch, a Develop branch, and then feature/feature-name or hotfix/hotfix-name branches for development of the platform.
+What that means is that we have a Main branch, a Develop branch, and then feature/feature-name or hotfix/hotfix-name branches for development of the platform.

 To keep in line with this workflow, your process for submitting a PR should follow the steps below.